AWS-Deep-Dive-Co/easyerp-2025/Manual-Deployment-Guide.md

    - Functions have built-in 15% failure rate for realistic scenarios
    - Run functions multiple times to see different failure patterns
    - Each execution populates different metrics in the dashboards
+   - **OPTIMIZED FOR TRAINING**: All processes run every 5-30 minutes, so you'll see fresh data quickly!
+   - Critical compliance violations will appear in the dashboard as functions run
    - Web console method is perfect for hands-on training activities

 ## Training URLs You'll Need: